Menu

 Is the online TypeScript playground free?

-Yes.
-The TypeScript playground is completely free — no sign-up, no tsc install, no tsconfig.json to scaffold.
-Open the page and let tsgo compile for you.
+Yes, the TypeScript playground is free to use.
+No sign-up, no tsc install, and no tsconfig.json to scaffold — open the page and let tsgo compile for you.

 Do I need to install tsc or Node to run TypeScript online?